 Subprime auto lending refers to vehicle financing provided to borrowers with credit scores typically below 620, who are considered higher-risk by traditional lending standards.
 These loans often carry higher interest rates-ranging from 10% to 25% APR-to compensate lenders for the increased default risk, but they provide crucial access to transportation for millions of Americans who might otherwise be unable to purchase a vehicle.

-Enhanced Disclosure Requirements Provide Greater Transparency
+Improved Disclosure Practices Provide Greater Transparency

 What New Lending Programs Are Available for Subprime Borrowers in 2025?